Neurodiversity Affirming Training and Workshops

 Summary

-Masking is the incongruence of an individual’s external presentation and internal states.
-Therapeutic modalities often encourage masking of autistic characteristics in social situations under the pretense it will help build, manage, and maintain relationships.
-Autistic people are taught to navigate social expectations by evaluating their internal states and camouflaging intense emotional responses, intentionally disrupting the mind-body connection, leading to increased stress, anxiety, and depression.
-Polyvagal theory and endocrinology provide a lens in which we can see the biological and psychological impact of prolonged stress responses.
-Learned helplessness developed from years of masking may lead to a loss of sense of self, authenticity, and autonomy.
-It is hypothesized that this may to permeable boundaries, leading to higher incidence of abuse toward autistic people.
+Masking is the incongruence between an individual’s external presentation and internal states.
+Therapeutic modalities often encourage masking of autistic characteristics in social situations under the pretense that it will help build, manage, and maintain relationships.
+Autistic people are taught to navigate social expectations by evaluating their internal states and camouflaging intense emotional responses, intentionally disrupting the mind-body connection and leading to increased stress, anxiety, and depression.

 Objectives

-Define and describe masking/camouflaging.
+Define and describe masking

 • Examine lived experiences and emerging research related to masking.